By Anne Fonda

 Watch this video on how HVAC systems work to learn more details on heating and cooling systems and refrigerant’s role in the process.

-After months of research, Trane and other HVAC companies are transitioning to using a new refrigerant for our residential products called R-454B.
-R-454B is a blend of R-32, an HFC, and R-1234yf, an HFO.
-We’ll be using a phased-in approach, starting with introducing new heat pumps which will use the new refrigerant.
+We’ll be using a phased-in approach, starting with introducing new heat pumps and air conditioners which will use the new refrigerant.
 Check out this article for the full story behind Trane’s refrigerant transition.

 Questions about your HVAC system?
-Contact your local Trane Comfort Specialist for expert service, advice, and product recommendations.
+Contact your local Trane Comfort Specialist for expert HVAC service, advice, and product recommendations.

 Anne Fonda, Content Writer at Trane Technologies